 Collective management organisations

-Seven collective management organisations operate in Finland: Filmex, Gramex, Kopiosto, Kuvasto, Sanasto, Teosto and Tuotos.
+Seven collective management organisations operate in Finland: APFI, Filmex, Gramex, Kopiosto, Kuvasto, Sanasto and Teosto.

 Filmex ry (Näyttelijöiden Tekijänoikeusjärjestö – Skådespelarnas Upphovsrättsorganisation) is a copyright society for actors.
 Filmex negotiates agreements concerning actors’ rights, collects remunerations for the use of the rights, and distributes remunerations to actors.